integreat-io/map-transform/README.md

 #### A note on undefined and null

-MapTransform will treat `undefined` as "no value", and so `undefined` will not be transformed.
-If an `undefined` value meets a transform object or a transform pipeline, it will always produce `undefined`.
+MapTransform will treat `undefined` as "no value" in several ways:

+- When using the `alt` operator, alternative pipelines are run as long as we get `undefined` (or there are no more alternative pipelines)
+- When `state.noDefaults` is `true`, `undefined` values will not be set
+- When forcing an array with brackets notation on a path, `undefined` will return an empty array (not `[undefined]`)

 This is not the case for `null`, though.
-MapTransform treats `null` as a value, an intended nothing, and will apply a transform object to it, even though it will most likely produce nothing but default values.
+MapTransform treats `null` as a value, an intended nothing.
 To change this behavior, set `nonvalues: [undefined, null]` on the `options` object passed to MapTransform.
 This will essentially make MapTransform treat `null` the same way as `undefined`.

-The example above sets `undefined` and `null` as non-values, but you could in principle set any primitive values here.
+You could in principle include any primitive value in `nonvalues` and it will be treated as `undefined`, e.g. an empty string or the number `0`, to mention a few possible use cases.

 #### Directional transform objects